Instagram Story Specs 2026: The Ultimate Guide

 Most bad Story uploads come from familiar habits.
 Teams reuse assets from the wrong placement.
 They export with convenience presets.
 They download, reupload, and compress the same file more than once.
 Then they blame Instagram for damage they introduced earlier.

-That’s fixable if you treat Story production like a workflow, not a last-mile chore.
+That is fixable once you treat Story production like a workflow instead of a last-mile chore.

 Pitfall one, using low-quality source files

-A blurry upload often starts with a blurry source.
-If the original asset is undersized, already compressed, or pulled from another social post, you’re working from a damaged master.
+A blurry upload usually starts with a blurry source.
+If the original asset is undersized, already compressed, or pulled from another social post, you are working from a damaged master.

-• Avoid downloading your own social post and reposting it
+- Avoid downloading my own social post and reposting it

 Every extra encode softens the result.